k1nho/blog/content/posts/2025-11-15-securing-my-local-network-with-tailscale.md

 ---
 title: "Kinho's Homelab Series - Securing your Network with Tailscale"
-pubDate: 2025-10-29
+pubDate: 2025-11-15
 Description: "Let's build a mini homelab! we kick off the journey by revitalizing an old laptop with Linux, and setting up a VPN with Tailscale"
 Categories: ["DevOps", "Networking", "Platform Engineering"]
-Tags: ["DevOps", "Homelab", "Networking"]
+Tags: ["Homelab", "DevOps", "Networking"]
-cover: "what_is_cidr_cover.png"
+cover: "homelabs_cover1.png"
 mermaid: true
-draft: true
 ---

-This year I want to really up my **DevOps** skills to the next level, as it is an area I am very interested in.
+This year I want to really up my **DevOps**/**Platform Engineering** skills to the next level, as it is an area I am very interested in.
 After having such a great experience diving into **Kubernetes** services for the fantastic [NSDF Intersect](https://nationalsciencedatafabric.org/nsdf-intersect) project, I decided that it is time to finally go full throttle into building my own **mini homelab** playground.

 Usually, when people think of a homelab, they picture a **huge server rack** with boxes upon boxes upon boxes... and, of course, a money tree 😁.
 However, If you are like me, chances are you want to build a **test lab**, one that can serve you to experiment different technologies.

-The plan is to start from just a barebones Linux distro and end up running my own Kubernetes cluster.
+The plan is to start from just a barebones **Linux distro** and end up running my own **Kubernetes cluster**.
 Along the way, I might look into replacing Google photos with something like [Immich](https://immich.app/) or hosting a personal media server with [Jellyfin](https://jellyfin.org/).
 The possibilities are truly endless in the world of homelab.

 In this series, I will document my hardware, decision, and progress of the **Kinho's Homelab** adding piece by piece as I gain more knowledge.
 This is going to be fun! (and yes, we shall know [pain](https://www.youtube.com/shorts/xu7X5-5U-b0)).
-For this first article in the series, I’ll cover setting up my first node and securing my devices under a tailnet with WireGuard using [Tailscale](https://tailscale.com/).
+For this first article in the series, I’ll cover **setting up my first node and securing my devices under a tailnet with WireGuard** using [Tailscale](https://tailscale.com/).

 ---

 # Grandma's Laptop Has a Use!

-As I mentioned earlier, the goal is to build a homelab that works as a playground for experimentation which means even your grandma’s old laptop will work too.
+As I mentioned earlier, the goal is to build a homelab that works as a playground for experimentation which means even your **grandma’s old laptop** will work too.

-For me, that is an extremely old **Sony VAIO VPCEJ**, i3, 4GB RAM, and 500GB SSD.
+For me, that is an extremely old **Sony VAIO VPCEJ**, core i3, 4GB RAM, and 500GB SATA HD.
 This machine is barely holding on under all the Windows bloatware, but it is ready to be reborn.
 To give new life to this poor soul, we will revitalize it with **Linux**.

 ---